 Connecticut residents benefit from a well-developed, competitive health insurance market that’s subject to strict regulation and oversight.
-Our legislative efforts must be focused on strengthening this system, not upending the current marketplace in favor of proposals that would take us down a pathway towards single-payer and severely threaten consumer choice and access.
+Our legislative efforts must be focused on strengthening this system, not upending the current marketplace in favor of proposals—like S.B.
+346—that would take us down a pathway towards single-payer and severely threaten consumer choice and access.
 This “end justifies the means” approach puts the health insurance industry and our economy at further risk.
-And, dismayingly, these bills operate outside the bounds of Department of Insurance regulation.
+And, to the dismay of many, these bills operate outside the bounds of Department of Insurance regulation.

-“Public option” proposals are wrong for Connecticut.
-They threaten the current cost of health insurance for consumers, undermine our largest employment sector, and put our economy in jeopardy by further increasing our unfunded liabilities.
-Public option proposals are wrong for Connecticut because they:
+This state government option bill is wrong for Connecticut.
+It threatens the current cost of health insurance for consumers, undermines our largest employment sector, and puts our economy in jeopardy by further increasing our unfunded liabilities.
+If left unchecked, this bill will:

 - Pick and choose which elements of the ACA fit the single-payer agenda;